varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 vcl.use configname
       Start using the configuration specified by configname for all new requests.
-Existing requests will con‐ tinue using whichever configuration was in use when they arrived.
+Existing requests will continue using whichever configuration was in use when they arrived.